Singapore Airlines changes seatbelt rules, route after fatal turbulence

 Chad’s Deby sworn in as president as Allamaye Halina named new PM

-Following the incident, Singapore’s flag carrier has adopted “a more cautious approach to managing turbulence in-flight” following the incident, SIA told Al Jazeera in a statement on Friday.
+Following the incident, Singapore’s flag carrier has adopted “a more cautious approach to managing turbulence in-flight”, SIA told Al Jazeera in a statement on Friday.

 Under the revised policy, meal service will no longer be provided when the seat belt sign is on, the airline said.